cossacklabs/product-docs/acra/acra-in-depth/data-structures/storage-models.md

 In the WholeCell mode, CryptoEnvelope is simply decrypted.

 In InjectedCell mode, AcraServer needs to find CryptoEnvelopes inside some other data element first and then decrypt them, which may take a bit longer.

 The process of searching for the necessary piece of data takes place as the data is going through Acra.
 Acra will look for CryptoEnvelopes in every piece of data in InjectedCell mode.

 ## Comparison

 {{< hint warning >}}
-Since Acra 0.90.0 release, the WholeCell mode is now deprecated and AcraServer is always working in InjectedCell mode.
+Since Acra 0.90.0 release, the WholeCell mode is deprecated.
+AcraServer is always working in InjectedCell mode.
-Related configuration flags (`--acrastruct_injectedcell_enable` and `--acrastruct_wholecell_enable`) no longer have effect.
+The related configuration flags (`--acrastruct_injectedcell_enable` and `--acrastruct_wholecell_enable`) no longer have effect.
 {{< /hint >}}

 Let’s consider an example where we’re storing an email in a database and we’d like to encrypt it, “wrapping” it into an CryptoEnvelope.
 We’d get a table: